 Fair Trade practices level the playing field to allow the poorest producers of a product to earn a living to support their families.
-It sets fair working conditions such as fair payment for labor and eliminates the barbaric practices of forced labor, corporal punishment, and unsafe conditions.
-It places high value on environmental sustainability
+It sets fair working conditions such as fair pay for labor and eliminates the barbaric practices of forced labor, corporal punishment, and unsafe conditions.
+It places a high value on environmental sustainability

 Simply put, the designation for the regulations of Fair Trade assures you that the necklace you buy did not use child labor to gather the stones or your morning coffee beans were not picked by workers who were beaten with a stick.
-Fair trade is a cause initiative that bucks the traditional profit systems for cheap goods obtained from conventional traders.
+Fair Trade is a cause initiative that bucks the traditional profit systems for cheap goods obtained from conventional traders.

-- They must create opportunities for economically disadvantaged producers
+- They must create opportunities for economically disadvantaged producers.

-- They must be transparent and accountable in their dealings
+- They must be transparent and accountable in their dealings.

-- They must adhere to Fair Trading Practices
+- They must adhere to Fair Trading Practices.

-- They must give payment to the workers at a fair price
+- They must give payment to the workers at a fair price.

 - They must ensure that they do not use child labor or forced labor.